Toni-SM/skrl/CONTRIBUTING.md

 <hr>

-### I don't want to contribute (for now), I just want to ask a question!
+### I just want to ask a question!

 If you have a question, please do not open an issue for this.
 Instead, use the following resources for it (you will get a faster response):

 - [skrl's GitHub discussions](https://github.com/Toni-SM/skrl/discussions), a place to ask questions and discuss about the project

-- [Isaac Gym's forum](https://forums.developer.nvidia.com/c/agx-autonomous-machines/isaac/isaac-gym/322), , a place to post your questions, find past answers, or just chat with other members of the community about Isaac Gym topics
+- [Isaac Gym's forum](https://forums.developer.nvidia.com/c/agx-autonomous-machines/isaac/isaac-gym/322), a place to post your questions, find past answers, or just chat with other members of the community about Isaac Gym topics

+- [Omniverse Isaac Sim's forum](https://forums.developer.nvidia.com/c/agx-autonomous-machines/isaac/simulation/69), a place to post your questions, find past answers, or just chat with other members of the community about Omniverse Isaac Sim/Gym topics

 ### I have found a (good) bug.
 What can I do?